gagle/node-rwd/README.md

 Version: 0.0.1

 _rwd_ means real working directory.
-In global installed modules this module is not needed.
+In global modules `rwd` is not needed.

 Did you know why the people prefix `__dirname` before a path?